dolmades/dolmades-cli/docs/MAIN.md

  iconFileName
 ```

-This command is mandatory.
+This command is optional.
 It specifies the icon file to be used for the desktop symbol and the target launcher.
 If the icon filename is relative `/install` will be prepended.
+If the command is omitted it defaults to the dolmade icon.

 **FINAL NOTES**